MicrosoftDocs/office-developer-lync-evergreen-docs/docs/schema/parsing-endpoint-configuration.md

 **Applies to:** Lync 2013 | Lync Server 2013

 In Microsoft Unified Communications Managed API (UCMA), an endpoint configuration specifies the features that are supported on an endpoint.
-It is exposed by a collection of name-value pairs known as the properties of the endpoint configuration.
+It's exposed by a collection of name-value pairs known as the properties of the endpoint configuration.

 The following code example shows how an endpoint configuration might be parsed by using UCMA.